 Using Life Insurance to fund your charitable giving creates a much greater gift than you could possibly contribute on your own.

 It can provide a sizeable gift while leaving your other assets and investments intact.

 Your heirs can still receive the benefits you wish to bestow on them, and your estate can enjoy tax advantages as well.
 Life insurance proceeds are paid to the charity without delay or probate, and such a gift is private, not a matter of public record.

-While there are a myriad of ways to use Life Insurance for Charitable Giving, let’s look at just a few of the most popular approaches.
+While there are a myriad of ways to use Life Insurance or make provision in your estate plan for Charitable Giving, let’s look at just a few of the most popular approaches.

 In our first case, the donor gives an existing policy to a charity, making the charity the owner and beneficiary.